Kladonk/kldnk-stopwatch/README.md

 5. Run **make && make package** to create the executable.

 ## Final notes
 * The plugin is currently tested for Mac only.
-I will test it on windows in a few days.
+I will test it on Windows in a few days.
 * Feel free to send me feedback so I can improve the plugin.